 Errors refer to exactly defined fields and deliver precise hints for the employees how to be corrected.
 All errors have to be fixed to be able to finalize a report.

 Empty journeys basically have to be reported by the respondents.
 Nevertheless, often these information is missing in the transmitted questionnaires.
 In such cases journeys are put in a logical order.
-If empty journeys are missing beween two places, they are imputed by the employees then.
+If empty journeys are missing between two places, they are imputed by the employees then.
 In case of pendulum journeys within one postal code empty journeys are also imputed.

 From Eurostat :

 Since 1999, micro-data from the reporting countries have to be submitted according to Commission Regulation 2163/2001.
-The data are then checked and validated by EUROSTAT (verification of many different codes used (NUTS 3, numeric or alphabetic variables) correctness of linked questionnaires in the different dataset, etc ).
+The data are then checked and validated by EUROSTAT (verification of many different codes used (NUTS 3, numeric or alphabetic variables) correctness of linked questionnaires in the different dataset, etc).
 Detected errors are then reported back to the data sender with the request for correction, this is an iterative process until at least 99.5% of all data records are validated and loaded in the database.

 18.5.
 Data compilation